-Canine glaucoma is an eye issue that occurs when the intraocular pressure, or pressure inside the eye, increases.
+Canine glaucoma is an eye condition that occurs when intraocular pressure (the pressure inside the eye) increases.
 This damages the optic nerve and retina, potentially leading to permanent blindness if left untreated.

 While this can be concerning, there are ways to manage it.
-Early detection helps a ton in the process.
-But before that, let's first talk about what glaucoma actually is.
+Early detection is extremely important, helping delay progression and manage the condition.
+But before that, let’s talk about the main types.

 Glaucoma comes in two main types: primary and secondary.